webix-hub/docs/data/desktop/crossdomain_loading.md

 **Advantages**:

-JSONP works in all browsers and doesn’t require server reconfiguration.
+JSONP works in all browsers and doesn't require server reconfiguration.

 **Drawbacks**: